Vada Pav Recipe (Mumbai Style)

 - Add chopped coriander leaves and salt.

 - Mix everything well and then make small to medium balls from the mashed potato mixture.
-Flatten these balls a bit.
+Flatten these balls slightly.
 Cover and set aside.

 Making batter

-- In another bowl, make a smooth and thick yet flowing batter from the besan, turmeric powder, asafoetida, a pinch of baking soda (optional), salt and water.
+- In another bowl, make a smooth and thick yet flowing batter from the gram flour, turmeric powder, asafoetida, a pinch of baking soda (optional), salt and water.

 - The batter should not be very thick or thin.
-If the batter becomes thin, add 1 or 2 tablespoons of gram flour.
-If the batter becomes thin, then add 1 or 2 tablespoons water.
-Set aside.
+Tip: If the batter becomes thin, add 1 or 2 tablespoons of gram flour.
+If the batter becomes thick, add 1 or 2 tablespoons water.

 - In a kadai or pan, heat oil for deep frying.

-- Dip the slightly flattened potato balls in the batter and coat it evenly with the batter.
+- When the oil becomes medium hot, then dip the slightly flattened potato balls in the batter and coat it evenly with the batter.

-- Gently drop these batter coated potato balls in medium hot oil.
+- Gently and carefully, add these batter coated potato balls in medium hot oil.

 - Drain them on kitchen paper towels.
-Make all batata vadas this way and keep aside.
+Batter coat and fry all vadas this way in batches and set aside.

 - When they are still hot or warm, you need to serve them.
 Take all the chutneys and pav on your work surface.

-- Slice the pav without breaking it into two parts and keep aside.
-If you don’t have sweet chutney, then just make the vada pav with green chutney.
+- Slice the pav or dinner rolls without breaking it into two and keep aside.
+If you don't have sweet chutney, then just make the vada pav with green chutney.

 - Spread both the green chutney and sweet chutney on the sliced pav.
 You can also spread green chutney on one side and sweet chutney on the other side.